 - Set timer for 6-8 hours on low or 4 hours on high.

 - Once the cooking time is finished, using tongs, remove and discard bay leaf.
 Combine tapioca flour and water in a small bowl or measuring cup to make a slurry.
 Slowly add the slurry to the bubbling stew while gently stirring for 30 seconds to 1 minute.
 If you prefer a thicker broth, add additional teaspoons of tapioca flour and cold water (1 teaspoon flour / 1 teaspoon water) to the broth in the same manner until it is to your desired thickness.
 Turn off slow cooker.

 - Gently stir in frozen peas (if using them).
 Ladle stew into bowls and serve.

 - Low FODMAP at one, 1 and 1/8 cup serving.

-- *FODMAPs: Per Monash University’s Low FODMAP Diet App, green peas are considered tolerable for individuals with IBS in quantities of 1 tbsp per serving.
+- *FODMAPs: Per Monash University's Low FODMAP Diet App, green peas are considered tolerable for individuals with IBS in quantities of 1 tablespoon per serving.
 See post above for more information on FODMAPs.